MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/rms-for-individuals-user-sign-up.md

     Microsoft uses your email address to check whether your organization already has a [paid subscription that includes Azure RMS](../get-started/requirements-subscriptions.md).
 If that’s the case, you don’t need RMS for individuals so you’ll be signed in immediately and the self-service sign up for RMS for individuals is canceled.
 If a paid subscription for Azure RMS isn’t found, you'll continue to the next step.

 4. Wait for a confirmation email message to be sent to the address that you supplied.
-It will be from the Office 365 Team (support@email.microsoftonline.com) and has the subject **Finish signing up for Azure Rights Management**.
+It will be from the Office 365 Team (support@email.microsoftonline.com) and has the subject **Finish signing up for Microsoft Azure Rights Management**.

 5. When you receive the email, click **Yes, that's me** to verify your email address and complete the sign up process.